Ireland Working Holiday Visa

 To qualify for the Irish Working Holiday visa as a US citizen, you must be enrolled in full-time post-secondary education or graduated in the last 12 months.
 You must be at least 18 to apply; there’s no upper age limit.
 The processing fees vary from $352 to $360 USD.

-What is the application process for the Ireland Working Holiday Visa?
+Application process for the Ireland Working Holiday Visa

-You must apply for a Working Holiday visa at the embassy in your resident country before you travel to Ireland.
+You must apply for an Ireland Working Holiday visa at the embassy in your resident country before you travel to Ireland.
 If you’re from Taiwan, however, you’ll apply via the Irish Naturalization and Immigration Service (INIS).

 If you meet all requirements and the quota for your country is not filled up, you’ll receive Work Holiday authorization.
 While this permits you to work in Ireland for up to a year or 2, it doesn’t automatically grant you entry to Ireland.